roadtocode4u/spaceship/docs/reactjs/13-form-handling/13-form-handling.md

 3. **State Management:** Define state variables to store the data entered by the user in the form elements.
 When a user interacts with the form (e.g., typing in an input field), update the state accordingly.

-4. **Event Handlers:** Use event handlers like onChange for input fields and onClick for buttons to capture user actions.
+4. **Event Handlers:** Use event handlers like `onChange` for input fields and `onClick` for buttons to capture user actions.
 When an input field value changes, update the corresponding state variable.

-5. **Form Submission:** Handle form submission using the onSubmit event of the `<form>` element.
-Prevent the default form submission behavior (which would cause a page refresh) by calling `event.preventDefault()` in the event handler.

-**input field**
+### input field

+In React, a controlled component is one where form elements are connected to React state.
+Changes in form element values are immediately reflected in the state.
+This is achieved by using the 'value' prop to set initial values and the `'onChange'` event to handle updates, which involves updating the state with the new value.

+Here's an example:

 ```jsx title="src/components/Home/Home.js" showLineNumbers
 import React, {useState} from "react";